reedws/IT3049C/Material/Assignments/1.Online_Portfolio/index.md

   a. make sure the image is placed in `resources/images/...`.
 I can't access files on your computer (DUHH!)
 5. Make a git commit here.
 6. For Each of the following 5 sections:
-  a. make a git commit once done with it.
+    * make a git commit once done with it.
-  b. make sure to wrap the section with a `<div>` with a class name of `section`
+    * make sure to wrap the section with a `<div>` with a class name of `section`
-  c. each section must be titled with `<h2>` tags
+    * each section must be titled with `<h2>` tags
-  d. sections are:
+    * sections are:
         * Personal background
         * Work and Development Experience
         * Programming Languages
         * Achievements
         * Favourite Games (or ones you’re currently playing)
 7. Make the page a bit more pretty by creating your custom styles in `resources/styles/styles.css`
-  a.
-Bootstrap is already included at the top of the HTML file.
+    * Bootstrap is already included at the top of the HTML file.
 You're welcome to use it.
-  b. make a git commit once done with the styling or incrementally as you're making your changes.
+    * make a git commit once done with the styling or incrementally as you're making your changes.
 7. Once you are finished, make sure you push all the changes to the repository.
 8. **(optional)** run the `npm test` command to check if you missed anything on this part.
-  a.
-You'll need to have node.js installed at this point.
+    * You'll need to have node.js installed at this point.
-  b. from the command line tools (i.e. terminal, iTerm, bash, ...etc.), navigate to the project directory, and run `npm test`
+    * from the command line tools (i.e. terminal, iTerm, bash, ...etc.), navigate to the project directory, and run `npm test`
-  c. if using Visual Studio Code, the class's IDE, you can simply open up the integrated terminal (View > Terminal) which will automatically open up at the correct project path.
+    * if using Visual Studio Code, the class's IDE, you can simply open up the integrated terminal (View > Terminal) which will automatically open up at the correct project path.

 #### Setting up GitHub Pages for hosting
 1. Follow the following [instructions](https://help.github.com/en/enterprise/2.13/user/articles/configuring-a-publishing-source-for-github-pages#enabling-github-pages-to-publish-your-site-from-master-or-gh-pages) to setup github pages and publish your page from `master`.